ElVLeo/my_project/README.md

 I chose accuracy like a metric for choosing the best model.
 You can see this metrics and parameters on the screen below.
 This model is the first.
 ![Image text](https://github.com/ElVLeo/machine_learning/blob/main/%D1%81%D0%BD%D0%B8%D0%BC%D0%BE%D0%BA%20%D0%B4%D0%BB%D1%8F%20readme.PNG)

 Task 9.
 You can see on the screen the best parameters with metrics after NestedCV for every model.
-Sorry, I can't use a lot of parameters for GridSearchCV (because my computer not so good as I want), but I could write a script for this and learn how it works.
+Sorry, I can't use a lot of parameters for GridSearchCV (because my computer is not so good as I want), but I could write a script for this and have learnt how it works.
 ![Image text](https://github.com/ElVLeo/machine_learning/blob/main/%D0%A1%D0%BD%D0%B8%D0%BC%D0%BE%D0%BA%20%D0%B4%D0%BB%D1%8F%20gridsearch.PNG)

 Task 12.
 The screenshots that linting and formatting are passed